 Step #2: Analyze duplicate content pages.
 On the results page, scroll down and you’ll find the “duplicate content” results.

-Once you’ve clicked the “duplicate content” link, you’ll get a list of all the pages you need to make unique, and will be told by how much.
+Once you’ve clicked the “duplicate content” link, you’ll get a list of all of the pages that you need to make unique and will be told by how much.

 If you accept guest posts or sponsored articles on your blog, you should make it a habit to check for duplicate content first.
 The moment you receive the content, quickly run it through any one of the many duplicate content/plagiarism checker tools available on the web – e.g., smallseotools.com.